Kur1sutaru/fantastic_databases_and_where_to_find_them/page3.md

 * **Biobank**
               Access Biospecimens	Search and request available GTEx biospecimens

-In the option "Browse By gene ID", we can visualize the expression of *ACE2* across more than 30 tissues
+In the option "Browse By gene ID", we can visualize the expression of *ACE2* across more than 30 tissues.

 <img src= "./images/gene-exp-plot.svg">